 3rd week GMAT preparation plan:

-Also, spend half a day practicing a well-written essay structure for GMAT AWA.
+- Also, spend half a day practising a well-written essay structure for GMAT AWA.

 Progress of preparation week 3: